Task-Specific Normalization for Continual Learning of Blind Image Quality Models: Experiments

 \subsection{Ablation Studies}

-In this subsection, we conduct ablation experiments to probe the performance variations of TSN-IQA with its alternative design choices.
+In this subsection, we conduct ablation experiments to probe the performance variations of TSN-IQA.
 Note that all experiments are conducted using the default chronological order.
 First, to verify the necessity of the core design of our method - task-specific BN, we train a single group of task-agnostic BN parameters along the task sequence.
 During inference, we use the converged BN parameters to make predictions for all tasks.
 As shown in Table \ref{tab:mpsr_variant}, this variant achieves an $\mathrm{mPSI}$ of $0.822$ and an $\mathrm{mSRCC}$ of $0.624$, which are far below the results by TSN-IQA.
 We next compare the performance using the ImageNet pre-trained BN with the proposed distortion-aware BN for the KG module.
-Thanks to being exposed to various types of distortions, the distortion-aware BN parameters help the KG module assign weightings to predictions heads in a more reasonable way, leading to higher $\mathrm{mPSI}$ and $\mathrm{mSRCC}$ results.
+Being exposed to various types of distortions, the distortion-aware BN parameters help the KG module assign weightings to predictions heads more reasonably, leading to higher $\mathrm{mPSI}$ and $\mathrm{mSRCC}$ results.
 We then evaluate the influence of the feature hierarchy on the KG module by incorporating different stages of convolution responses.
 The results in Table \ref{tab:mpsr_variant} show that multi-stage features are more beneficial, and the combination of Stage-3 and Stage-4 features delivers the most perceptual gains.

-Lastly, we experiment with three different DNNs as the backbone networks, \ie, VGG-16~\cite{simonyan2014very}, ResNet-50~\cite{he2016deep}, and the two-stream DNN~\cite{zhang2023continual} (which is composed of a variant of ResNet-18 and a VGG-like network).
-From Table~\ref{tab:mpsr_variant}, we have two important observations.
-First, when using the same backbone network (ResNet-18 or the two-stream DNN), TSN-IQA consistently outperforms LwF-KG~\cite{zhang2023continual}.
-Second, the proposed parameter decomposition scheme is general for continual learning of BIQA models, which can be enhanced by working with more powerful backbone networks.
+Lastly, we experiment with three different DNNs as the backbone networks, \ie, VGG-16~\cite{simonyan2014very}, ResNet-50~\cite{he2016deep}, and the two-stream DNN~\cite{zhang2023continual}.
+From Table~\ref{tab:mpsr_variant}, we observe that the proposed parameter decomposition scheme is generic for continual learning of BIQA models, which can be enhanced by working with more powerful backbone networks.